chenx/Daemon/Python/README.md

 Python 2.x
 =====

-Daemon.py is a simple unix/linux daemon in Python 2.x.
+Daemon.py is a simple unix/linux daemon class in Python 2.x.
+DaemonInstance.py demonstrates how to use it.

 The code is from: <a href="http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/">http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/</a>